hauleth/hauleth/content/post/stop-spreading-crap-at-my-home.md

   independently to check if this is configuration file or it is data
 - I cannot exclude data from my backups in a uniform way.
 I need to check each file independently and exclude it, remembering to do that for each new tool that I add.
-Alternatively I can use whitelist instead of blacklist of paths that I want to backup, but that pretty much defies the idea of having automatic backup.
+Alternatively, I can use whitelist instead of blacklist of paths that I want to backup, but that pretty much defies the idea of having automatic backup.
 - Cleaning up the old caches and data is troublesome as user need to review all the folders and know what data they see mean.

 But what We can do?
-Well, the macOS and Windows got it somewhat right, these OSes provide special paths for storing all configuration, caches, user-data, etc. in special, dedicated, and well known locations within user directories.
+Well, the macOS, and Windows got it somewhat right, these OSes provide special paths for storing all configuration, caches, user-data, etc. in special, dedicated, and well known locations within user directories.
 It is like mentioned earlier FHS but for `$HOME`.